chennethelius/impulse-purchase-extension/README.md

 ## Acknowledgments

-- Built with ❤️ at HackWashU 2025
+- Built at HackWashU 2025
-- Powered by Cerebras and Google Gemini AI
+- Powered by Cerebras
 - Inspired by the need for mindful spending in the digital age

 ---